OryxProject/oryx/src/site/markdown/docs/admin.md

 - YARN
 - Zookeeper
 - Kafka
-- Spark
+- Spark 2

+Note that for CDH 5.x, Spark 2 is available as an [add on](http://www.cloudera.com/documentation/betas/spark2/latest/topics/spark2.html).

-Note that for CDH, Kafka is available as a parcel from [Cloudera Labs](http://www.cloudera.com/content/cloudera/en/developers/home/cloudera-labs/apache-kafka.html).
+Kafka is available as a parcel from
+[Cloudera Labs](http://www.cloudera.com/content/cloudera/en/developers/home/cloudera-labs/apache-kafka.html).
 The Cloudera Kafka 2.x parcel is required, because it contains a distribution of Kafka 0.9.
-The 2.x parcel is in fact required by CDH 5.7.
+The 2.x parcel is in fact required by CDH 5.7+.

 Determine the (possibly several) Kafka brokers that are configured in the cluster, under Instances, and note their hosts and port.
 The port is typically 9092.
 Same for the Zookeeper servers; the default